Paraplatin (carboplatin)

 Doctors choose the specific combinations based on how the patient tolerates each drug and any preexisting conditions such as kidney damage.

 Recent trials tested carboplatin with Alimta in elderly patients with mesothelioma.
-The results showed that elderly patients tolerated the combination nearly as well as a younger group of participants.
+The results showed that elderly patients tolerated the combination nearly as well as younger participants.
 The older patients also had similar disease outcomes and survival times.[3]

-The trial was non-randomized and therefore had limitations; however, the strength of other trials using bevacizumab with cisplatin and pemetrexed have led the NCCN to recommend using this third agent when patients are no longer eligible for surgery.[4]
+The trial was non-randomized and, therefore, had limitations.
+However, the strength of other trials using bevacizumab with cisplatin and pemetrexed has led the NCCN to recommend using this third agent when patients are no longer eligible for surgery.[4]

 Carboplatin is often preferred over cisplatin because some patients tolerate it better.
 Side effects are not only uncomfortable for the patient but may also limit medication dosage.
 Administering the full dose of chemotherapy is important to help treat the cancer as effectively as possible.